 Our debt advisers here at Debt Advice Group get a really good feel for what’s going on in the debt world, simply because of the number of people in personal debt that they see each week, but even they were surprised by the findings of a Facebook poll by our sister company Moneyextra, which posed a few debt questions on the topic of energy and mortgage purchase.

 So how do you tackle that debt queue?
-You can’t go on borrowing from Peter to pay Paul, so you need to find some fairness in to the equation and pay each creditor what you can afford to pay, according to what you owe.
+You can’t go on borrowing from Peter to pay Paul, so you need to find some fairness into the equation and pay each creditor what you can afford to pay, according to what you owe.
 This is where our debt advisers come in.
-They can help you make draw up such a debt management plan or, if you qualify for an IVA, negotiate completely with the people in your queue on your behalf, taking away all the attempts at queue jumping, hollering louder than the next creditor and stalking you at the metaphorical ‘bus stop’.
-They can stop your creditors calling you at times when you don’t have the energy and at times when you do.
+They can help you make draw up such a debt management plan or, if you qualify for an IVA, negotiate completely with the people in your queue on your behalf, taking away all the attempts at queue jumping, hollering louder than the next creditor, and stalking you at the metaphorical ‘bus stop’.
+They can stop your creditors from calling you at times when you don’t have the energy and at times when you do.
 They can fuel you with more power to negotiate and put you back in the driving seat again, in control of your finances and not running on empty.
-That’s what debt advice; debt counselling and debt solutions provision is all about.
+That’s what debt advice; debt counseling and debt solutions provider is all about.

-Debt does drain your energy, but don’t let it completely destroy your life.
-Help is on tap from an expert team of debt advisers at Debt Advice Group, so plug into it, let them analyse your current situation and get things sorted out, before you are in too much hot water to save your financial situation and possessions.
+Debt does drain your energy, but don’t let it destroy your life.
+Help is on tap from an expert team of debt advisers at Debt Advice Group, so plug into it, let them analyze your current situation, and get things sorted out before you are in too much hot water to save your financial situation and possessions.